VivienG-Dev/Portfolio_V7/README.md

 enough for the job, but I wanted to learn how static site generators working and I decided to convert my website to HUGO.

 HUGO has been chosen for his speed and his capacity to grow easly.
-And it could be easy to add a "blog posts" with HUGO in the future.
+And I could easy add a "blog posts" with HUGO in the future.